John C. McGinley

 Director: Kathryn Bigelow

-Britain ICON 4K Blu-ray or Australia Imprint 4K Blu-ray?
+UK ICON 4K Blu-ray or Australia Imprint 4K Blu-ray?

-5.1 mix is flawed on Shout Factory/ICON, a phasey upmix instead of the proper discrete surround.
+5.1 mix is flawed on Shout!
+Factory/ICON, a phasey upmix instead of the proper discrete surround.
 2008 Fox Blu-ray sounds great does the 2001 DVD (4.1 and matrixed 2.0).
 The 4K Blu-ray 2.0 tracks are downmixes.
 Imprint 4K has a 4.0 mix.
 The StudioCanal 4K Blu-ray has a different 5.1

 Director: Kathryn Bigelow

-Britain ICON 4K Blu-ray or Australia Imprint 4K Blu-ray?
+UK ICON 4K Blu-ray or Australia Imprint 4K Blu-ray?

-5.1 mix is flawed on Shout Factory/ICON, a phasey upmix instead of the proper discrete surround.
+5.1 mix is flawed on Shout!
+Factory/ICON, a phasey upmix instead of the proper discrete surround.
 2008 Fox Blu-ray sounds great does the 2001 DVD (4.1 and matrixed 2.0).
 The 4K Blu-ray 2.0 tracks are downmixes.
 Imprint 4K has a 4.0 mix.
 The StudioCanal 4K Blu-ray has a different 5.1

 Director: David Fincher

-AI is used to fix an unwanted camera movement in one scene
+AI is used to fix an unwanted camera movement in one scene.

-Cinema DTS has missing dialog intact
+Cinema DTS, also has missing dialog intact.

 Director: David Fincher

-AI is used to fix an unwanted camera movement in one scene
+AI is used to fix an unwanted camera movement in one scene.

-Cinema DTS has missing dialog intact
+Cinema DTS, also has missing dialog intact.

 Director: Michael Bay